 While it doesn’t have much for sand, this Point Loma spot is perfect for photography and watching the sunset

 Sunset Cliffs, located in Point Loma, are a series of rocky cliffs and caves that drop straight into the ocean.
 While you won’t find long stretches of sandy beach, Sunset Cliffs is undeniably the best seat in the house to watch a stunning San Diego sunset.

 An easy-going trail runs across the tops of the cliffs with periodic benches to sit on.

 A 7-mile beach that connects Imperial Beach to Coronado

 Silver Strand State Beach is the 7-mile long strip of land that connects Imperial Beach to Coronado Island and separates San Diego Bay from the Pacific Ocean.
 Silver Strand gets its name from the silvery oyster shells scattered around the dunes.

 Silver Strand State Beach is available for both day use as well as RV camping and is an awesome spot for both bay activities, such as water skiing, jet skiing, and sailing, as well as beach activities like surfing and bodyboarding.

-Moonlight Beach, located in Encinitas, is one of San Diego’s most popular beach destinations, especially for groups and families because it offers so many amenities.
+Moonlight Beach, one of the best things to do in Encinitas, is one of San Diego’s most popular beach destinations for groups and families.
 There are few other beaches where you have access to bathrooms, a parking lot, volleyball nets, a grassy park, recreation rentals, and great surf.